zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 **Prepare**

-With all participants at your table:
+Directions: With all participants at your table:

 1. Identify any customer needs that are not addressed with the proposed solution.
 2. Identify the benefits of your solution.

-3. Determine how you will respond to the customer's objections.
+3. Determine how you will respond to the customer’s objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.

+## Step 3: Present the solution

+**Outcome **

+Present a solution to the target customer audience in a 15-minute chalk-talk format.

 ## Step 3: Present the solution

 **Outcome**

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

 Time frame: 30 minutes